 There are many reasons for creating digital archives and albums of your precious images, such as genealogy, natural disaster , biological decay, loose photos getting lost, can not find that particular photo in that box of old photos, loss of colour , are just some of them.
-Scanning your photos and slides to a digital format and transferring them to a digital storage media (DVD or CD disk) means you can preserve your images effectively for future generations to enjoy.
+Scanning your photos and slides to a digital format and transferring them to a digital storage media like a portable hard drive, (DVD or CD disk) means you can preserve your images effectively for future generations to enjoy.

 Magnetic information stored on video tape , begins to deteriorate from the moment it is created. many environmental factors such as temperature, humidity, dust, wear from playback machines, tangles, strong magnetic fields from TV speakers and other electrical equipment all contribute to the loss of magnetic data and ultimately failure.

 Most VHS tapes created 20 years ago are unable to be played now in fact 10 - 15 years and the quality is so poor that they are unable to be enjoyed.